left11/springboot_scala/README.md

 # A demo project for springboot with scala and java

-This is a simple demo project for using springboot with undertow and scala, see details in the pom.xml
+This is a simple demo project for using springboot (spring mvc) with undertow and scala, see details in the pom.xml

 ## run